openshift/hypershift/docs/content/how-to/node-tuning.md

     nodepool-1-worker-2            tuned-1-profile  True      False      7m14s
     ```

-    As we can see, both worker nodes in the nodepool have the tuned-1-profile applied.
+    As we can see, both worker nodes in the NodePool have the tuned-1-profile applied.
 Note that if no custom profiles are created, the `openshift-node` profile will be applied by default.

 3. To confirm the tuning was applied correctly, we can start a debug shell on a Node and check the sysctl values: